Erapoly/Erapoly/README.md

 # Hi, I'm Eirah!
 (Era) 👋

-### 👩‍💻 Aspiring Software Engineer | Tech Explorer
+### 👩‍💻 Aspiring Software Engineer | Tech and Data Explorer
-I’m a C-focused developer currently rediscovering my passion for programming.
-I enjoy building logic-heavy projects and exploring how software can solve everyday problems.
+Exploring the world of software through **C**, **Python**, and **SQL**, currently rediscovering my passion for programming.
+I enjoy the challenge of building logic-heavy applications and uncovering insights through data.

 ---